The 30 Best Questions for an Internal Interview

 - What are some areas where you can continue to improve your leadership skills?

-- Are you excited by the challenges of leadership?
+- What excites you about the challenges of leadership?

-Remember: While it’s important to compensate leaders appropriately for their efforts, compensation shouldn’t be the sole motivation to apply for a leadership position.
-Is compensation tied to leadership positions in your organization?
-Or are there several paths for employees to progress?
+While it’s important to compensate leaders appropriately for their efforts, compensation shouldn’t be the sole motivation to apply for a leadership position.
+Keep this in mind when asking your internal candidates questions.
+It’s also a good idea to consider whether increased compensation is only tied to leadership positions in your organization, and other paths for employees to progress.

 Cultivating leadership in rank-and-file employees may also be important as workplace collaboration continues to evolve.
 Recognizing and developing leadership abilities can help your employees keep up.

-One of the benefits of hiring an internal candidate is that you will already have some form of idea about the way they communicate.
-But it’s always good to discover their communication style and skills.
+One of the benefits of hiring an internal candidate is that you’ll already have an idea about the way they communicate.
+But it’s always recommended that you ask further questions to discover their communication style and skills.

 As you assess internal candidates’ communication skills, ask for examples of how your company values have influenced their communication patterns.
 If you value openness, for example, you could ask a question like “Describe a time when you needed to admit you were wrong.
 How did you go about it?”